algera/beethoven6/README.md

-# Beethoven 6th Symphony - Pastoral
+# Beethoven's 6th Symphony - Pastoral

 This score is written for Sibelius (https://www.avid.com/sibelius) and should match 1:1 with both the full orchestral score and piano reduction.